The Legend of Ochi: Critical response

-Justin Lowe of The Hollywood Reporter wrote "It’s evident that The Legend of Ochi’s production values far exceed what might be expected from a reported $10 million budget, and demonstrate that Saxon can deliver a fully realized vision of a highly original concept.
-Now it’s up to audiences to determine whether it’s a classic."
+Justin Lowe of The Hollywood Reporter wrote "It's evident that The Legend of Ochis production values far exceed what might be expected from a reported $10 million budget, and demonstrate that Saxon can deliver a fully realized vision of a highly original concept.
+Now it's up to audiences to determine whether it's a classic."
 Alissa Wilkinson of The New York Times described it as "an elaborately designed and very effective nostalgia piece for the movies of that time".
-David Ehrlich of IndieWire wrote "For a story that takes place in such a tactile and cohesive fantasy world, it’s frustrating that the archness of its telling keeps the viewer at a distance rather than pulling them closer to the heart of the matter.
+David Ehrlich of IndieWire wrote "For a story that takes place in such a tactile and cohesive fantasy world, it's frustrating that the archness of its telling keeps the viewer at a distance rather than pulling them closer to the heart of the matter.
 As a result, the stakes at play rarely feel worthy of the same imagination that makes them so clear, and the movie goes slack in a way it can never fully recover from when it slows down to explain itself during the second act."
-Bilge Ebiri of Vulture wrote "The Legend of Ochi looks amazingly, impressively real, but it’s populated by non-characters pursuing a nothing story."
+Bilge Ebiri of Vulture wrote "The Legend of Ochi looks amazingly, impressively real, but it's populated by non-characters pursuing a nothing story."

-Isaac Feldberg of Little White Lies wrote "Saxon’s film harkens back to Amblin classics like E.T.: The Extra Terrestrial and Gremlins, where coming-of-age fantasy collided with family drama, the emotive frisson between them fueled by a sense of danger and possibility and embodied by peculiar visitors from another place.
-The former’s defining image, a boy and his alien friend riding a bicycle into the midnight sky, enchanted an entire generation; certain sights and sounds here similarly fire the imagination, even if they’re shrouded in a story that more often functions in thrall to its influences than as anything near an original artifact."
-A. A. Dowd of Empire wrote "The first feature from music-video director Isaiah Saxon boasts wondrous old-school creature effects, but they’ve been applied to a rather derivative fable, an eccentric but skimpy Amblin wannabe."
-Mary Kassel of Screen Rant wrote "if Saxon had to make sacrifices to get The Legend of Ochi made, then we can all forgive some of the messier emotional moments.
-Though it's a children's movie on paper, there's something for everyone in the film.
-The adults in the room might even be reminded of the time when movies really were pure magic.
-Letting yourself be swept away by the magic of The Legend of Ochi is as natural as breathing, and you might be surprised how moved you are when the credits roll."
+Isaac Feldberg of Little White Lies wrote "Saxon's film harkens back to Amblin classics like E.T.: The Extra Terrestrial and Gremlins, where coming-of-age fantasy collided with family drama, the emotive frisson between them fueled by a sense of danger and possibility and embodied by peculiar visitors from another place.
+The former's defining image, a boy and his alien friend riding a bicycle into the midnight sky, enchanted an entire generation; certain sights and sounds here similarly fire the imagination, even if they're shrouded in a story that more often functions in thrall to its influences than as anything near an original artifact."
+A. A. Dowd of Empire wrote "The first feature from music-video director Isaiah Saxon boasts wondrous old-school creature effects, but they've been applied to a rather derivative fable, an eccentric but skimpy Amblin wannabe."